In Short

 - be available to bid or enter into contracts faster.

-Others acquired older shelf companies with the view that an older company is more attractive to potential clients.
-These clients include customers, banks, business partners or investors.
-The appearance of having a corporate history would therefore lend the company greater credibility.
-Further, they may take the stance that an older company also has more credibility and can bid on contracts in jurisdictions that require companies to be in business for a certain length of time.
+Others acquire older shelf companies because they believe an older company is more attractive to potential clients.
+These clients include customers, banks, business partners, and/or investors.
+The appearance of having a corporate history would, therefore, lend the company greater credibility, such as contracts that require active companies of a specific duration.

 Incorporating a New Company